Choosing an ecommerce platform is not easy considering the amount of things required to run an online store. Essentially, you need:

 *Prices include GST.
 Monthly plans available at a higher price per month.

 Although Wix ecommerce is very user-friendly and visually pleasing, getting help from a real customer service person is more difficult.
-That said, there are plenty of pointers in Wix so you know what to do and what the different features mean.
+Instead, we can see plenty of pointers in Wix so we know what to do and what the different features mean.

 Payments: